Riib11/ProgrammingLanguages/Craft/notes.md

 `PostCheck` reflects what will actually be scene when the code is run, as only in the type-checking phase that `Check` operates in are names not substituted by their bindings.

+#### `Recursive`

+The `Recursive` header works in almost the same way as the `Define` header except that it allows recursive definitions, as you may have guessed.
+Not a lot new here, but take a look at the classic example:

+    Recursive fibonacci (n:Nat) : Nat :=
+        match n
+        | O     ↦ O
+        | S O   ↦ S O
+        | S S m ↦ fibonacci (S m) + fibonacci (m)

+_Note:_ This may end up being merged with `Define` so that you don't have to distinguish them.

+#### `Monad`

+A monad is a structure that specifies a process for execution rather than a value for binding.
+In other words, all monads implement an execution process, which can take inputs and return outputs.
+A classic monad for demonstrating this concept is the monad `IO`:

+    Monad IO :

 #### `Pattern`

 The `Pattern` header is a super useful and versatile macro-creation device.
 Don't worry about infixes or spaces any longer!
 Just a simple pattern can take care of almost any notational specialty you'd like to include.
 The notation of `Pattern` starts with the raw pattern in `"`s, followed by variables included in the pattern (if any), followed by a `:` and signature (optional), and finally ended with a `:=` and binding.
 The binding may be either a term, or string (using `"`s).
 For example, here's a neat way to type playing cards and then reference them.